vishnu6266/secure-free-ai/README.md

 Consolidated list of quick guides to get started with using ai tools you can use locally in your laptop without paying any subscription fee

-## Quick Guide to run chatgpt like interface in your laptop
+## Run chatgpt like interface in your laptop/mac

 **Step 1 : Install Docker**